AdobeDocs/analytics-platform.en/help/data-views/bi-extension.md

 1. In Jupyter Notebook:

-   1. Ensure you use the appropriate libraries.
+   1. Ensure you use the required libraries.
    1. Use the appropriate values when setting up and executing the connection.
    1. Test your connection by executing a relevant query.